-Although high school graduation rates have improved in South Dakota, the state still lags behind national educational attainment rates.
+Although graduation rates are improving across South Dakota, the state still lags behind national educational attainment rates.
 The Rushmore State has persistently ranked 2-3 points behind national educational attainment rates for the past ten years.
-In 2016, 28.9% of South Dakotans had obtained a bachelor's degree or higher, compared to 30.6 percent nationally.
-In 2006, those rates were 24.8 percent and 27 percent respectively.
+In 2016, 28.9% of South Dakotans had obtained a bachelor's degree or higher, compared to 31.3% nationally.
+In 2006, those rates were 24.8% and 27% respectively.

-In 2015, South Dakota ranked 34th nationally for the percentage of residents over the age of 25 who had completed a bachelor's degree or higher, dropping five places from 2014.
-Massachusetts clinched the No. 1 spot with 41.5 percent, and West Virginia landed in last place at 19.6 percent.
+In 2016, South Dakota ranked 30th nationally for the percentage of residents over the age of 25 who had completed a bachelor's degree or higher, moving up four places from 2015.
+Massachusetts clinched the No. 1 spot with 42.7%, and West Virginia landed in last place at 20.8%.

 For the first time since the Great Recession, South Dakota matched the national rate for bachelor’s degrees or higher among those aged 24-34.
 In the years leading up to the Great Recession in 2008-2009, South Dakota exceeded the national rate for bachelor's degrees or higher among those age 25-34.
-Since the recession, that has reversed.
-In 2006, 30.3 percent of South Dakota's young adults held a bachelor's degree or higher, compared to 28.8 percent nationally.
-In 2015, South Dakota's rate was 31.3 percent compared to 34.1 percent for the nation as a whole.
+Following the recession, that trend reversed.
+In 2015, the percent of South Dakotans who earned at least a bachelor’s degree was 31.3% compared to 34.1% for the nation as a whole.

-Nationally, South Dakota ranks 30th for the percentage of young adults holding college degrees, compared to No. 1 Massachusetts (50.9 percent) and No. 50 Nevada (21.5).
+Nationally, South Dakota ranks 22nd for the percentage of young adults holding college degrees, compared to No. 1 Massachusetts (51.3%) and No. 50 Nevada (22.7%).

 METROPOLITAN VS. MICROPOLITAN VS. NON-METROPOLITAN

 For the years 2012-2016, 30.4% of South Dakotans in metropolitan areas held bachelor’s and advanced degrees compared to 29.4% for micropolitan areas and 20.0% for non-metro areas.
 For the years 2007-2011, those rates were 28.8%, 28.0% and 18.8% respectively.

 For bachelor's and advanced degrees, the Sioux Falls metro area continues to exceed the rate of the Rapid City metro area as well as the state as a whole.
 In 2016, the rate for bachelor's degree or higher in the Sioux Falls metro area was 34.1% compared to 28.9% for both the Rapid City metro area and 21.4% for the Sioux City metro area.